 Sending your kids off to college is a monumental milestone.
-It can be daunting to prepare for the college chapter, both academically and, if your child is living on campus, physically.
+It can be daunting to prepare for the college chapter, both academically and physically, if your child is living on campus.
 Fight the urge to feel overwhelmed with this handy guide to creating a college checklist.
-What grade level your student is will determine what steps should be included in your college preparation, application and selection process.
+What grade level your student is at currently will determine what steps should be included in your college preparation, application, and selection process.
 Here are things to consider whether your teen is a freshman in high school or freshly graduated:

-Building a resume- It’s never really too early to start building a solid resume; not only for college but in preparation for career options.
+It’s never really too early to start building a solid resume; not only for college but in preparation for career options.
 Transcripts of grades are important, as well as extracurricular events.
-Colleges and employers want to see someone who is self-motivated, a team player, dedicated and involved.
-Volunteer, get involved with community activities and strive toward practicing leadership-oriented roles.
-Document accomplishments, recognitions, and milestones along the way.
+Colleges and employers want to see someone who is self-motivated, a team player, dedicated, and involved.
+Volunteer, get involved with community activities, and strive toward practicing leadership-oriented roles.
+Document accomplishments, recognition, and milestones along the way.

-Take rigorous courses- When applicable, encourage your child to take accelerated classes, honors courses, and complete extra credit when available.
+When applicable, encourage your child to take accelerated classes, honors courses, and complete extra credit when available.
 Colleges look for academic achievements that excel off the page.
 Make sure your child is capable of meeting the challenge and paces their work.
 Setting them up for failure or too high of accomplishment for the grade won’t be anything but a step backward.
-Encourage them to rise to the challenge, work hard and stay focused to the task.
+Encourage them to rise to the challenge, work hard and stay focused on the task.

-Coordinating paperwork- There is an extensive amount of paperwork involved in preparation for college.
-Applications, transcripts, resumes, essays and more.
+There is an extensive amount of paperwork involved in preparation for college: applications, transcripts, resumes, essays, and more.
 Keep requirements and deadlines organized and easy to track.
 If your child plans to take the SAT or ACT, make sure they register in advance.
-It would also be a nice touch to have your child write thank you notes to people who have helped along the way, such as guidance counselors, teachers or coaches who wrote recommendation letters, interviewers, career mentors or people they have perhaps job shadowed.
+It would also be a nice touch to have your child write thank you notes to people who have helped along the way, such as guidance counselors, teachers or coaches who wrote recommendation letters, interviewers, career mentors, or people they have perhaps job shadowed.

-Dorm Room Supplies- Moving out is a big deal.
+Moving out is a big deal.
 Living away from home from a year to four years is a lot to pack for.
-If your child is going to be living in a dorm room, what you can pack and what you can’t pack is going to be all the more challenging with limited space, roommates and campus policies.
-There are certain handy items that you can plan on, such as a small kettle plate, water filter pitcher and bedding.
+If your child is going to be living in a dorm room, what you can pack and what you can’t pack is going to be all the more challenging with limited space, roommates, and campus policies.
+There are certain handy items that you can plan on, such as a small kettle plate, water filter pitcher, and bedding.
 However, even some of these supplies can add up quickly if purchased all at once.
-Once you have an idea of how long and where your teen is likely to attend, start shopping for some simple staple supplies.
+Once you have an idea of how long you have and where your teen is likely to attend, start shopping for some simple staple supplies.
 Here is a short list of things you may not have thought of for needed college stay:

 - More than pajama pants.
-It is true that college life lends its way toward comfortable attire; study clothes, gym wear, and class casual.
-But social functions, interviews, class presentations and more will rise up the need for at least some business attire to have on hand.
+It is true that college life lends its way toward comfortable attire: study clothes, gym wear, and class casual.
+But social functions, interviews, class presentations, and more will raise the need for at least some business attire to have on hand.

 - Earplugs.
 Getting some sleep or decent study time doesn’t always coordinate with the environment at college.
 Yes, there are quiet places on campus to work, such as the library, but sometimes hours don’t mesh or your teen needs to sleep while there is a party down the hall.
 Earplugs will come in handy more than once to drown out the circumstantial chaos.